Kyle Farmer Player Props: Twins vs. Orioles

-Kyle Farmer -- .125 average over his past 10 games -- will be in action for the Minnesota Twins versus the Baltimore Orioles, with Cole Irvin on the mound, on July 7 at 8:10 PM ET.
+On Saturday, Kyle Farmer (batting .154 in his past 10 games) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
+First pitch is at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-1) against the Royals.
+He had a one-hit performance in his most recent game (1-for-3) against the Orioles.

 Kyle Farmer Game Info & Props vs. the Orioles